Pythm/ad-ElectricalManagement/README.md

 In Norway, we receive 90% electricity support (Strømstøtte) on electricity prices above 0.70 kr exclusive / 0.9125 kr inclusive VAT (MVA) calculated per hour.
 Define `power_support_above` and `support_amount` to have calculations take the support into account.

-Set a main vacation switch with `away_state` to lower temperature when away.
+Set a main vacation switch with `vacation` to lower temperature when away.
 This can be configured/overridden individually for each climate/switch entity if you are controlling multiple apartments, etc.

 Receive notifications about charge time to your devices with `notify_receiver`.
 It will also notify if you left a window open and it is getting cold, or if it is getting quite hot and the window is closed.